heytupu/esp32/README.md

 ## Prepare ESP32 for Usage with AWS

-The `iot/` directory contains all software regarding IOT.
-For now, tupu works with the [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller which allows for fetching data from a sensor to the cloud.
+Tupu works with the [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller which handles the communication between the sensor and further peripherals.
+It essentially fetches data from the sensor and streams it to the cloud.
 The cloud provider is AWS.

 AWS provides a service called AWS Iot Core which basically implements a MQTT broker along with device authentication.
 The MQTT broker sends the data afterwards to the DynamoDB (noSQL) database.

 All the code that will run on the ESP32 is stored in `esp32/`.
 Each device receives unique certificates from AWS for authentication and a slightly adjusted `config.json` file where parameters for the individual device can be set.

-For installing the whole software in one go, please run:
+For installing the whole software in one go, please make sure the **device is plugged** via `/dev/ttyUSB0` and run:
 ```bash
 make esptool && make aws && make ampy
 ```